bhanupratapjain/distributed-kv-store/README.md

 The entire idea of maintaining the logs is to achieve consensus in an event of partition of server failures.
-At every point of time, the `log-file` off the live servers in the network have should always reflect the same data.
+At every point of time, the `log-file` of the live servers in the network should always reflect the same data.

 ### Keystore File
-Actual data on servers in maintained in a file stored on the disk and is called a `keystore-file`.
+Actual data on servers is maintained in a file stored on the disk and is called a `keystore-file`.
 A sample entry in a `keystore-file` would look like